-At the 2002 American Academy I presented work I had been doing toward the chapter on the Mu`tazila in my dissertation, which eventually became Chapter 4 of The Formation of Islamic Hermeneutics.
+At the 2002 American Academy of Religion meeting in Toronto I presented work I had been doing toward the chapter on the Mu`tazila in my dissertation, which eventually became Chapter 4 of The Formation of Islamic Hermeneutics.
 This was my first presentation to the AAR, and I was very grateful for respondent Jane McAuliffe’s encouraging comments.

 “Some Epistemological and Hermeneutical Dimensions of the Doctrine of the Created Qurʾān.”
 American Academy of Religion, Toronto, November 25, 2002.